open-marketplace/open-marketplace/doc/api.md

 Fill in your data(1), and then execute(2).

 ![Register as a vendor](images/api_vendor_register_2.png)

+Now you have to wait for the administrator to accept your request to become vendor.

 ![Register as a vendor](images/api_vendor_register_3.png)

 ### Vendor Api (for Vendors only)